Bird's Eye View Based Pretrained World model for Visual Navigation: Proposed Method

 \subsection{Perception model}

-The perception model consists of a \textit{ResNet-50} \cite{resnet} that is tasked with processing the observation ($o_t$) obtained from an RGB camera, with the primary objective of comprehending the environmental context in which the robot operates.
-To learn consistent representations, we have opted for a design wherein the perception model compresses $o_t$ into a consistent intermediate representation, $z_t$, which stays close to the corresponding BEV representation $z^{'}_t$.
-Our choice for BEV representations is rooted in their capacity to convey the surrounding roadmaps with minimal information redundancy.
-To learn the representations from the binary BEV images, we train a \textit{Variational Autoencoder (VAE)} to encode a binary BEV image $x_t$ into $z^{'}_t \in \mathbb{R}^{32}$. and optimize the following loss function:

-In the above loss function $KL$ divergence is the \textit{Kullback Leibler divergence}, y is the ground truth for reconstruction and $B$ is the batch size.
-Using this loss function, the VAE Encoder will learn to embed the BEV observations $x_i$ into a smooth Gaussian manifold that allows 2 BEV observations that are very similar, for example 2 straight roads, but a have slight variation in the angle to be closer, than a straight road and an intersection.
-These are the BEV embeddings the corresponding RGB images needs to be close with.

 When training the perception model, we focus on 3 main principles.
-Firstly, irrespective of whether $o_t$ originates from a simulator or the real-world environment, the output vector of the ResNet-50 should always be consistent by being close to the corresponding BEV vector.
-Secondly, BEV images must be represented in a continuous latent space that has smooth transitions to similar BEV images.
-Finally, the perception model (ResNet-50) must operate irrespective of any other decoder, i.e. the representations estimated by the encoder must be sufficient for performing the downstream task efficiently, Moreover, this would also allow for unsupervised training/fine-tuning of the ResNet-50 using real-world RGB sequences, which we leave for the future work.
+Firstly, $o_t$, the embedding vector should always be consistent with the BEV reconstruction.
+Secondly, BEV images must be represented in a continuous latent space that has smooth temporal transitions to similar BEV images.
+Finally, the perception model must efficiently utilize an unlabelled sequence of images as an expert video portraying optimal behaviour.
+This would also allow for unsupervised training/fine-tuning of the model using real-world expert videos, which we leave for future work.

+The perception model consists of a \textit{ResNet-50} \cite{resnet} that is tasked with processing the observation $o_t$ obtained from an RGB camera, with the primary objective of comprehending the environmental context in which the robot operates, and compresses $o_t$ into a consistent intermediate representation, $z_t$, which when decoded through a BEV decoder, outputs a BEV image $x_t$.
+Our choice for BEV observations is rooted in their capacity to convey the surrounding roadmaps with minimal information redundancy.
+To learn such representations from a set of FPV and corresponding binary BEV images, prior methods \cite{Lu_2019} train a \textit{Variational Autoencoder (VAE)} \cite{DBLP:journals/corr/KingmaW13} to encode an RGB image $o_t$ that is decoded using $z_t \in \mathbb{R}^{B \times d }$, where $B$ is the batch size and $d$ is the embedding dimension.
+Given that we have batches $\mathbf{x}$ (BEV reconstructions) and $\mathbf{y}$ (ground-truth BEV observations), we could then optimize the following reconstruction loss $\mathcal{L}_R$:

+Using the above loss, the VAE Encoder will learn to embed the FPV observations $\mathbf{o}$ that will reconstruct their corresponding BEV observations $\mathbf{x}$, and $\mathbf{y}$ being the corresponding BEV labels.
+Additionally, $KL$ (\textit{Kullback Leibler}) divergence forces the embeddings, to be within a Gaussian distribution of zero-mean and unit-covariance, that allows for smooth interpolation.
+The representations learnt by VAE would embed 2 FPV observations that are very similar, for example, 2 straight roads, but a have slight variation in the angle to be closer, than a straight road and an intersection.
+The following is the loss function used to train a VAE.